-There are a few questions that must be answered to determine your eligibility for a temporary hardship license i.e., a “Cinderella license” and those can be answered by clicking here.
+There are a few questions that must be answered to determine your eligibility for a temporary hardship license i.e., a “Cinderella license”.
 The results of your application are subject to the RMV and can be denied at any time.
 Hiring an experienced attorney who knows what the Registry is seeking, makes your chances of success more likely.

 How Long Does It Take To Get A Hardship License?